Systems, Entities and Fields

 The section concludes with the “Edit” buttons to open the modal for modifying the Physical Field, “Delete” for deletion, and “History” to see the history of modifications.

-The dynamic part is divided into tabs, which in this case are:
+The dynamic part is divided into tabs, similarly to Systems and Physical Entities, which in this case are:

-• Quality checks: quality controls involving the physical field (further information is available in the Data Quality user guide).
+• Lineage: data flows, statements and assignments involving the Physical Field (further information is available in the Data lineage user guide).

-• Classification: classification rules involving the physical field (further information is available in Data Classification user guide).
+• Quality: Quality Checks associated with the Physical Field (further information is available in the Data Quality user guide).